Updated: Nov 13, 2021

 I fell in love with this book instantly.

-When I read Karin's query to Immortal Works, I was instantly intrigued by the concept of a STEM-based kingdom and it's performing arts rival.
-The first pages gave me the same feeling as Marissa Meyer's Lunar Chronicles, then quickly whirled me away into a world all it's own full of hot chocolate, ballgowns, perfectly authentic teenage flirtation, and the rush of performing.
+I was working as an acquisitions editor for a mall publisher when I read Karin's query.
+I was instantly intrigued by the concept of a STEM-based kingdom and its rival neighbor that was obsessed with performing arts.
+The first pages gave me the same feeling as Marissa Meyer's Lunar Chronicles, then quickly whirled me away into a Cinderella-esque world full of hot chocolate, ballgowns, perfectly authentic teenage flirtation, and the rush of performing.
 I closed the book feeling like I was seventeen again, performing in madrigals, spending hours in the practice rooms, performing onstage, and living all the delicious drama that comes with a life behind the scenes.
 It was that transportive.

 Karin managed to get teenagers so right without them being overly angsty and or melodramatically romantic.
 Instead, she explored the themes of what makes healthy friendships, finding value in emotional expression, and being loyal.
 I loved every moment with this book.